Welcome friends to Cruelty Free WORLD: All are welcome here!

 I found these abuses to exist even in the most seemingly kindest of settings.
 It is an unavoidable consequence of viewing another living being as food or as something less than what it is- some of their rights must be taken away, least of which the right to live because every animal from the dairy cow to the egg laying hen will end up in dog food, a hot dog, a nugget or in the trash even while still alive.
 And their journey from one to the other will be filled with tremendous suffering along the way.
 Even a fish will suffer.
 Just because they are not like us does not mean they do not possess the same capability for tremendous suffering.
 In this we are all the same.
 Click here to read about the problem with believing that you and your life is worth more and therefore more valuable than the lives of others.

-Click on any of the highlighted words in the previous two paragraphs to learn more.
-You can slough these off as isolated, not credible, whatever you want.
-It does not change the fact that if you truly research this further and get the knowledge for yourself that these things exist.
-Each link will take you to one example out of billions upon billions.
-Yes, billions, for just in the time it has taken you to read this far another 20,000 plus innocent loving creatures who lived a life of misery from birth to death have been slaughtered.
+In the time it has taken you to read this far another 20,000 plus innocent loving creatures who lived a life of misery from birth to death have been slaughtered.
 Some of them never even having seen the sun’s rays until the day they are loaded onto the cramped transport truck with no water, no love, where many of them arrive at the slaughterhouse covered in their own feces and vomit already dead from being crushed, over heated and / or dehydrated.
 Innocent creatures who have never harmed another, yet who have never been known to anyone else except by a number drawn on their skin or stapled to their ear.
-Does this sound familiar?

 I have learned so much more than I ever expected to since January 1, 2012.
 I leave you with a sampling:

-The vegan diet is 100% nutritionally sound.
+The plant based diet is 100% nutritionally sound.
 I learned that protein comes from plants, not animals.
 I took two nutrition courses at Rochester Institute of Technology, one standard and one for sports, and both courses confirm this for whether you are an athlete of any kind or not.
 These courses are for students studying to become dietitians.
 They are not vegan courses nor are the professors vegan.
 You can find this same information in any textbook for nutrition studies students.

 All nutrition comes from plants, not animals.
 Calcium, iron and protein are only in animals because they eat plants or eat plants that ate an animal that ate plants.